mitre/emasser/README.md

       - Extract the file into the Ruby installation /bin directory
       - Rename the file to `libcurl.dll` if it has the `_x64` suffix
     - Install [cURL for windows](https://community.chocolatey.org/packages/curl) and add the installation directory to the PATH.
+  * See the `emasser.gemspec` file for all other dependencies

 ## Install via GitHub